 "Very well, I am an idiot and a fool!"

-Legolas smiled, shaking his head at the young man's declaration.
-Seeing nothing obviously broken and only bruises, abrasions and a swollen wrist on the young man's body, Legolas sighed in relief, wincing again as the breath leaving his lungs caused his side to ache fiercely.
+Legolas smiled, shaking his head at that declaration.
+He sighed in relief, wincing again as the breath leaving his lungs caused his side to ache fiercely.
+They had been lucky.

-Legolas slowly moved his hand to his side, holding his presumably broken ribs.
-"It is nothing, Estel.
+Legolas removed his hand from what he suspected were cracked ribs, and said, "It is nothing, Estel.
 I am fine."

-Legolas rolled his eyes in disbelief, but whistled for his horse.
-Suffering silently through Estel's inexperienced treatment, Legolas wondered how such a simple day had turned so quickly into disaster?
-It would seem a trip to Imladris never failed to leave someone injured, usually himself, the twins or now, Estel.
+Legolas stared at Estel a moment in disbelief, but whistled for his horse.
+Suffering in silence as Estel wrapped his torso with a long strip of bandage, Legolas wondered how such a simple day had turned to disaster.
 They would now have to sneak into the Last Homely House if they wished to shirk a thorough exam and lecture from Lord Elrond.

-Estel finished wrapping the elf's ribs and wrapping an arm around his waist pulled him up.
-Both carefully mounted Legolas' horse and rode back to where Estel's clothing lay strewn on the ground and not far away stood his horse, quietly grazing.
+Estel finished wrapping Legolas's ribs, and they both mounted Legolas's horse with care and rode back to where Estel's clothing lay strewn on the ground, his horse contentedly grazing nearby.

 "'Pray that you will never have to bear all that you are able to endure'."